A person sitting on the ground facing a vast landscape of rolling hills and mountains, with cloudy sky overhead.

 Frequently Asked Questions

-Yes.
+• Yes.
+Many high-achievers find themselves stuck in cycles of overthinking and striving for perfection.
 Therapy helps you understand how overthinking and perfectionism fuel anxiety and teaches tools to break these cycles and feel calmer.

 Why this distinction matters: